haberdashPI/vscode-master-key/notes.md

     key in the same way that status bar shows the most recently pressed binding
 - [ ] improve key suggestions
     - [ ] use section headers (and their level) to create tree for the key suggestions
-    - [ ] and command to search and filter the key suggestions
+    - [ ] add command to search and filter the key suggestions
 - [ ] rename from Master Key to Key Atlas (keep the same extension name, to avoid confusion, but do make a new git repository)
     - [ ] I should wait until I'm ready for a larger audience before renaming